Metaverse-Graph-Labs/Subscribe-with-CMP/README.md

-# Buy CMP Starter Kit
+# Subscribe with CMP

-> The template to bootstrap your Caduceus DApp, including a buy cmp button.
+> The template was bootstrapped by Buy CMP.

+This repository will provide a way for apps to create subscriptions that accept CMP.
 This starter kit is a fork of DappStarter.
-However it has been amended to connect with the caducueus blockchain and include a Buy CMP button which will include multiple vendors in the future.
+However it has been amended to connect with the caducueus blockchain.

 This starter kit is composed of Next.js and Tailwind CSS, with ConnectKit, ethers, & wagmi for all your web3 needs.
 It uses Typescript and an opinionated directory structure for maximum dev confy-ness.

-Currently the vendors supported are:
-* Utorg

-Vendors coming soon
-* Swipelux
-* NowPayments

 ## Getting Started